Program requirements and course listings

 (3 credit hours, Fall Semester)

-This course serves as an introduction to biochemistry as presented in the medical school curriculum.
+This course, which may be taken at the graduate or undergraduate level, serves as an introduction to biochemistry as presented in the medical school curriculum, and is taught at the graduate level.
 Emphasis is placed on application of basic principles of biochemistry to human physiology and disease.
 Topics include fuel metabolism, molecular biology techniques in medicine, protein metabolism and the urea cycle, enzyme kinetics, blood cell metabolism, and ethanol metabolism and toxicity.
+Master's students take the 504E course and are subject to additional course requirements.